Trends in intangible assets

-This graph below from the Wall Street journal reiterates the point from the EU study: in recent years intangible investment has grown where tangible investment has fallen off, and investment in intangibles has been affected far less by the financial crisis of 2008.
+This graph below from the Wall Street Journal reiterates the point from the EU study: in recent years intangible assets investment has grown where tangible investment has fallen off, and investment in intangibles has been affected far less by the financial crisis of 2008.

 The stock market values the social-networking company [Facebook] at nearly $320 billion.
 As of Dec.
 31, its assets minus liabilities totaled $44.2 billion.
 The difference between the two could serve as a proxy for the value of Facebook’s vast troves of user data, the algorithms it creates to mine that data and its brand.